Exact Quantum Many-Body Scars in 2D Quantum Gauge Models: Introduction

 While there has been a huge literature on the QMBS (see e.g.\ the reviews \cite{Serbyn:2020wys,Moudgalya:2021xlu,chandran2023quantum} and references therein), the examples of QMBS in two or higher spatial dimensions are surprisingly scarce: examples include flat-band models \cite{Kuno_2020,Yoshinaga:2021oqd}, the spin-1 XY model \cite{Schecter:2019oej}, scars motivated from integrable boundary states \cite{Sanada:2023zhr, Sanada:2024gqs}, the 2-dimensional Rydberg array \cite{Hsieh_2020}, spinless fermions with correlated hopping \cite{tamura2022quantum}, 2+1 dimensional lattice gauge theories\cite{biswas2022scars,Osborne:2024zpx, Hartse:2024qrv}, and the 2-dimensional Heisenberg models \cite{mcclarty2020disorder,Dai:2024fdz}.

 The goal of this paper is to provide new examples of exact QMBS in two spatial dimensions, which are rare in the current literature.
 Using the duality transformation, the QMBS in one model are mapped to those in its dual model, while preserving the area law of quantum entanglement.
 Our scars are realized in a simple model---the two-dimensional spin-$1/2$ XY model in a transverse field.
-We construct a class of exact eigenstates, which we propose to be exact QMBS states by checking their energy eigenvalues and entanglement entropies.
+We construct a class of exact energy eigenstates, which we propose to be exact QMBS states by checking their energy eigenvalues and entanglement entropies.
 We moreover show that the model is dual to a $\mathbb{Z}_2$ lattice gauge theory by generalized Kramers--Wannier (KW) duality\cite{cobanera2011bond,RevModPhys.51.659}, and argue that the KW duality transformation maps some of the QMBS states of the XY model to those of the dual model.
-We have therefore obtained exact scars in a two-dimensional lattice gauge theory.
-We showed the explicit constructions for square lattice and honeycomb/triangular lattice, and the method can be applied to other geometries, showing its versatility.
+Consequently, we obtain exact scars in a two-dimensional lattice gauge theory.
+We present explicit constructions for the square lattice, honeycomb/triangular lattice and kagome/dice lattice, and argue that our method can be applied to other geometries, demonstrating its generality and versatility.